 If you feel that you have been sexually harassed, contact the Office of Civil Rights and Diversity/Title IX Coordinator, 1011 Old Main.
 217-581-5020, civil@eiu.edu.
-The university's Title IX Coordinator is Cynthia Nichols.
 Even if you are unsure that what you are experiencing is sexual harassment, seek assistance.
 Retaliation against anyone reporting sexual harassment or any witness to such behavior is prohibited and may constitute a separate claim against those who have engaged in retaliatory behavior.